Customer success is a vital cog for modern day companies, particularly in the software niche, as we move towards a recurring revenue business model.

 Customer success teams work to ensure brand affinity and loyalty by delivering a world-class customer experience to users.

 It's important for you to drive maximum value for customers to keep your Net Promoter Score afloat.

 The question is, what is a bullet-proof way to ensure it?

 By gauging customer behavior through customer success KPIs.

-These customer success KPIs can help you assess the overall customer satisfaction allowing you to put your best foot forward when it comes to retention.
+These customer success KPIs can help you assess the overall customer satisfaction allowing you to maximize customer retention.